WHY MANAGING IT MATTERS

 Southwire’s Continuum to Best in Class

 Safety is core to our culture, and we established a goal to achieve best in class safety performance at Southwire (see progress below).
 To achieve excellence, we established an environmental, health and safety (EHS) continuum to help our leaders advance the organization’s safety culture and performance—from reactive to proactive, then to systems-based, and to the ultimate goal of being world-class.
-Recognizing that each Southwire location is at a different place on the continuum, this strategy offers a “meet them where they are” approach to safety planning and execution.
-The continuum plays a key role in EHS planning processes, serving as a tool for identifying which locations need the most support and guidance.
-Clearly describing excellence and accountability in each area enables leaders across the organization to continue to enhance safety performance.
+Recognizing that each Southwire location is at a different place on the continuum, this strategy allows the locations to gauge the effectiveness of their safety management system.
+The continuum plays a key role in EHS planning processes, serving as a tool for identifying areas that require improvement.
+This forward-looking approach highlights areas describing excellence and accountability in each area, enabling leaders across the organization to continue to enhance their safety performance.

 The following areas are outlined in the continuum: